 There are lifestyle changes you can make to reduce your risk of developing colorectal cancer.
 These include leading a healthier lifestyle by maintaining a healthy weight, improving your diet, quitting smoking and having regular screenings.

 As with other types of cancer, colorectal cancer is much easier to treat when found early and can be prevented altogether with regular screening.
 In the early stages, it may show no symptoms, so screening is key to detection.
 Screening can also detect polyps, which are abnormal growths that can go on to become cancerous if not treated.
-Regular colorectal cancer screening is recommended from the age of 40.
+Regular colorectal cancer screening, for an average risk individual without any symptoms or family history of colorectal cancer or polyps, is recommended from the age of 40 in the UAE.

 The Colorectal Cancer Screening Program at Cleveland Clinic Abu Dhabi specializes in the early detection and prevention of colorectal cancer.
 Screening tests include: